-Directors Interests, Related Party Transactions, Conflicts of Interest GRI 2-15 All Board Directors are expected to exercise the utmost good faith, honesty and integrity in all their dealings with or on behalf of the Company.
-They are required to always act in the TTE's best interests by disclosing real or perceived conflicts to the Board.
-As per the companies Act, all Directors on appointment and thereafter every quarter, are required to declare their direct, indirect, beneficial and non-beneficial interests in any contract or proposed contract.
+Directors Interests, All Board Directors are expected to exercise the utmost good faith, honesty and integrity in all their dealings Related Party with or on behalf of the Company.
+They are required to always act in the TTE's best interests by disclosing real Transactions, or perceived conflicts to the Board.
+As per the companies Act, all Directors on appointment and thereafter every Conflicts of Interest guarter, are required to declare their direct, indirect, beneficial and non-beneficial interests in any contract or proposed contract.
 Such matters are recorded in the Directors' Interests Register, which is available for inspection as needed.
 Meanwhile, an affected Director is expected to excuse himself/herself from participating in any Board discussions and abstain from voting on matters where he/she has an interest are being discussed.
 Directors have no direct or indirect interest in a contract or a proposed contract with the Company other than those disclosed in Note 33 to the financial statements.
 The Related Party Transactions Review Committee considers all transactions that require approval in line with the Group's Related Party Transactions Policy and in compliance with the relevant regulations.
 Related party transactions applicable to the TTE Board are disclosed on page 292.
-Board and Sub Committee Appraisal GRI 2-18 An annual evaluation is conducted to assess the effectiveness of the Board as a whole.
-The process, which is led by the Chairman and administered by the Company Secretaries, requires all Directors to assess the collective Board performance against selected criteria.
+An annual evaluation is conducted to assess the effectiveness of the Board as a whole.
+The process, which is led Board and Sub by the Chairman and administered by the Company Secretaries, requires all Directors to assess the collective Board performance against selected criteria.
 Results are made available to the Nominations and Governance Committee for appropriate recommendations for improvement.
 Similarly, an annual assessment is conducted by each Sub-committee Chairman to assess effectiveness of the respective Committee under his / her purview.
 The findings of the 2023/24 evaluations indicated that the TTE Board and its Sub Committees were effective in discharging their roles during the year under review.
-Areas Covered: Degree of fulfillment of Board's requirements , Quality of the Board, Effectiveness of the Board processes and meetings.
+Areas Covered: Degree of fulfillment of Board's requirements, Quality of the Board, Effectiveness of the Board processes and meetings.